KylixMedusa/KylixMedusa/README.md

 <h1 align="center">Hi there 👋, I'm Aayush Agarwal 🙋‍♂️</h1>
-<p align="center">I am currently pursuing B.Tech in IT from Kalyani Government Engineering College.
-Currently working on Web Development.
+<p align="center">Software Developer at @TagMango.
+Google Developer Students Club @DSCKGEC.
+Currently working on Web and App Development.
+Pursuing B.Tech in IT from Kalyani Government Engineering College.
 I have keen interest in machine learning and artificial intelligence.
 I am a painter and a musician.</p>

 <h3>How to reach me:</h3>